Faust90/Rust_learning/notes.md

 Integer overflow is handled through wrapping (restarting from 0 and going on) in release env.
 This can be handled with some prefixes each of which has its behaviour (wrapping_*, checked_*)

+Build a documentation of the project. --open flag will open the built doc on the browser

 ## Ownership

 Memory is managed through ownership rules check at compile time.